Home Welcome Reviews Editorials/Press Reference Shopping Mall Links Photo Archive Search Contact

 This is a very good addition to the mining sector where previous models have often focussed on prime movers and excavators, and Bucyrus are to be commended for commissioning the 49HR.
 It looks impressive and the removable roof provides interest when showing off the model.

-Overall it is highly recommended.
+Overall it is a great model.

 Footnotes